MediSys Health Network Awarded for Its Excellence in Stroke Care

 Please join us in congratulating:

-1. Rodrigo Villavicencio, Driver – Jamaica Hospital
+1. Dr. Mohsen Nouri – Jamaica Hospital

-2. Dr. Sanjit Konda – Jamaica Hospital
+2. Chester Ragot – Jamaica Hospital

 We thank our employees for their contributions to making our hospitals high-reliability facilities that focus on patient-centered care.